 Graduates of the Radiologic Technology program are eligible for the national certification exam administered by the American Registry of Radiologic Technologists.
 Successful completion of this exam qualifies the graduate as a Registered Radiologic Technologist.

-Practice radiation protection for the patient, self and others by applying the concepts of ALARA.
+Practice radiation protection for the patient, self and others by applying the concepts of As Low As Reasonably Achievable (ALARA).

 Apply positioning skills.